MacarenaGlez/MacarenaGlez/README.md

 I'm Macarena (like the song) and I'm a Junior FrontEnd Developer.
 Welcome to my Git.

 ## About me 📝
-I love learning new things and I continue to train in the programming field.
-I finished the Adalab bootcamp and I'm really looking forward to continue learning about this new world.
+I am a very curious person and I love learning new things.
+I discovered programming trying to create my own website for my previous profession.
+Now I am in continuous training in the field of programming.

-I was a physiotherapist with more than 10 years of experience, but I decided to reinvent myself and chose to completely change my profession and my life!
+My experience working in different types of companies has helped me develop my hability to adapt and learn easly.
+I really like drawing, music and traveling and… I really want to continue learning about this new world!

 ## More about me... 🤓